MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Getting started

-**Install Notifications library.** If you'd like to use C# instead of XML to generate notifications, install the NuGet package named [Microsoft.Toolkit.Uwp.Notifications](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) (search for "notifications uwp").
+You can define a notification's content using XML or the `Microsoft.Toolkit.Uwp.Notifications` builder syntax.
+To use XML, follow the **XML** sample tabs below and reference the [toast notification XML schema](/uwp/schemas/tiles/toastschema/schema-root).
+To use the `Microsoft.Toolkit.Uwp.Notification` C# builder syntax, install the NuGet package [Microsoft.Toolkit.Uwp.Notifications](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/), follow the **Builder syntax** sample tabs below and reference the [toast content schema](toast-schema.md).
 The C# samples provided in this article use version 7.0.0 of the NuGet package.

 **Install Notifications Visualizer.** This free Windows app helps you design interactive toast notifications by providing an instant visual preview of your toast as you edit it, similar to Visual Studio's XAML editor/design view.
 See [Notifications Visualizer](notifications-visualizer.md) for more information, or [download Notifications Visualizer from the Store](https://www.microsoft.com/store/apps/notifications-visualizer/9nblggh5xsl1).